Sintrastes/magpy/README.md

 **Using magma objects**: There are currentley no static methods for determining properties of a magma, so magmas must be instantiated with an object before these methods (like .isGroup()) may be used.

-Magmas curentley use `+` as the group operation.
-Later versions may provide the option of using other operators such as `*` instead.
+Magmas curentley use `*` as the group operation by default. the `setMagmaOperator()` method can be used to change this class wide.

 ```python
 d = DihedralD3(2)